javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors.md

 In legacy templates, you can also use `${target.*}` instead of `{{ to.* }}` to reference properties from the dependency.

-When the [`boundaries/legacy-templates`](./settings.md#boundarieslegacy-templates)  `boundaries/legacy-templates` is enabled, you can also access to any captured property from the importer or dependency elements, respectively, by using:
+When the [`boundaries/legacy-templates`](./settings.md#boundarieslegacy-templates) setting is enabled, you can also access to any captured property from the importer or dependency elements, respectively, by using:

 - `${from.capturedProperty}`
 - `${target.capturedProperty}`